 There is no information to be found on their website about the recall, nor any other information such as a public notice on the FDA website or a press release.
-In fact, had it not been for Susan Thixton I never would have known about this information.

 No doubt, we will hear more about this story in the coming days and more shall be revealed.

 To contact Big Heart brands, you can call them at 800-828-9980 (8:00 a.m. – 5:00 p.m.
 EST Monday – Friday) or use their contact form on their website.